JordanTFoster/configure-ad/README.md

 <img width="798" height="801" alt="image" src="https://github.com/user-attachments/assets/7387fb05-171b-4aa2-871d-60524a46d566" />
 </p>
 <p>
 Due to dc-1 becoming an actual Domain Controller now, the login credentials have changed.
-The user is now "mydomain.com\labuser". with mydomain.com being our domain that we created & labuser being the user in that domain that we're logging in as.
-A "\" must be used not "/" when spacing the domain and user in the username login.
+The user is now "mydomain.com\labuser". with mydomain.com being our domain that we created & labuser being the user in that domain that we're logging in as. "\" A back slash must be used not "/"  a front slash when spacing the domain and user in the username login.
 </p>
 <br />